 ANCHOR - REPORTER - ACTOR - EMCEE

-Jennifer previously worked at CCTV's English-language international network, CGTN (China Global Television Network).
+Jennifer moved back to Toronto from Beijing in 2018 with her family, after having lived in Beijing, China for a total of 10 years.
+She is known for her work at CCTV's English-language international network, CGTN (China Global Television Network).
 From the Academy Awards, film festivals and major Fashion Weeks, the Summer and Winter Olympic Games, to the inauguration of Barack Obama and the 2017 G20 Summit, Jennifer has covered a rich and diverse spectrum of global and national news events.

 Hsiung also co-anchored for the network's flagship arts and entertainment program, Culture Express (broadcast live Monday through Friday).
 She has conducted exclusive interviews with some of the world's top sports and entertainment figures such as Kobe Bryant, Yao Ming, Stephon Marbury and American-born Chinese “King of Pop” Wang Leehom.